 After breast augmentation—or any surgery, for that matter—rest is paramount.
 But getting the sleep you need during recovery can be tough.
-Our breast augmentation patients have taught our Manhattan Beach-area surgeons a thing or 2 about the breast augmentation recuperation process—and we’re sharing their tips for how to sleep well after breast augmentation here.
+Our breast augmentation patients have taught our Los Angeles and Manhattan Beach-area surgeons a thing or 2 about the breast augmentation recuperation process—and we’re sharing their tips for how to sleep well after breast augmentation here.

 Resting with your eyes closed can feel nice, but it’s simply not the same as sleep.
 When you fall asleep, your body undergoes a series of physiological changes and enters into a state of repair and true rejuvenation.
 This applies doubly so after surgery.
 Sleep is when your body can really get to work at healing itself, reducing inflammation and more efficiently sending blood to the muscles and tissues that need it most.
 Thanks to these benefits, sleep can even function as a low-level pain medicine, speeding along the healing process.

 How Do You Sleep Better After Breast Augmentation?